Cosm-gedenke/Cosm-gedenke/README.md

 ### welcome to my profile :)

-My real name is Leonardo Guerreiro, I am easily contacted by discord or email. currently living in Portugal, Lisbon.
+My real name is Leonardo, I am easily contacted by discord or email. currently living in Portugal, Lisbon.
 - free software is the way to go
 - I love all things computers
 - studying Computer science and engineering at instituto superior tecnico, lisbon, Portugal